alfredxgxg123/EcomFull/README.md

 ## Installation

-1. npm install
-2. npm start
+1. npm start
-3. npm run build
-4. go to localhost:3000
+2. go to localhost:3000
-5. you have to register for a new firebase auth acct inorder to run the registration comp
+3. you have to register for a new firebase auth acct inorder to run the registration comp
-6. go to client/src/firebase/ rename config.js.EXAMPLE to config.js and add your own firebase config
+4. go to client/src/firebase/ rename config.js.EXAMPLE to config.js and add your own firebase config

 ## Usage